sourcebroker/singleview/README.rst

 ************

 Each configuration of the singleview extension has to be registered in your ext_localconf.php file using
-\SourceBroker\Singleview\Service\SingleViewService::registerConfig static method.
-Parameters which needs to be passed there are: (1) PID number of the list view page, (2) PID number of the single view page, (3)
+\SourceBroker\Singleview\Service\SingleViewService::registerConfig static method as below.

 ::

     <?php
     \SourceBroker\Singleview\Service\SingleViewService::registerConfig(
+        // PID of the list view page
         2,
+        // PID of the single view page
         50,
-        function() {
+        // Closure which returns boolean or boolean value as a condition which needs to be met to apply content_from_pid replacement function() {
             $newsParams = \TYPO3\CMS\Core\Utility\GeneralUtility::_GET('tx_news_pi1');

             return !empty($newsParams['news']);
         },
-        ['tx_local_breadcrumb_hide_all'],
-        function() {
+        // (optional) Array of strings with names of the fields which will be copied from single page to list page ['tx_local_breadcrumb_hide_all'],
+        // (optional) Closure which returns string or string which will be used to create hashBase function() {
             $newsParams = \TYPO3\CMS\Core\Utility\GeneralUtility::_GET('tx_news_pi1');